 I am once again going to be running the London Marathon.

-This year’s charities that I will be representing are NSPCC Cymru and Atal y Fro, a Vale charity that supports victims of domestic violence.
+This year’s charities that I will be representing are is the Dementia Revolution, a joint fundraising campaign between Alzheimer's Society and Alzheimer's Research UK and Guide Dogs.
 I have come to know each as a result of the fantastic work they do across the Barry and the Vale.

 I appreciate many calls are made in favour of needy causes and hope you are able to extend your generosity to help these charities.
 Knowing that funds depend on me completing the 26.2 mile course has a major influence on my motivation and morale along the highs and lows of the route!